gregorskii/micro-routes/README.md

 - add tests
 - ensure the handlers in `functions` support async
 - possibly extract to a NPM package so one can require this code but still provide `functions` and `config.yml` files in their own projects
-- add dockerfile to build a container to wrap the Micro service